 The process of photo shoot testing is a little bit like dating.
 As a stylist, you work hand-in-hand with the photographer.
 There will always be art directors, agency people, and clients, and all of them will have input on your work on the set, but in the end, it's the stylist and photographer who have the most crucial bond.

-Entries tagged with 'Life of a Food Stylist'
+'Life of a Food Stylist' on Serious Eats

 "Life of a Food Stylist" is a fine name for this column.
 Succinct and to the point, it tells you exactly what you'll be reading.
 However, I've been thinking that "Crazy Bag Lady" might be a more apt descriptor of my job and life.